lukelane124/docs/docs/platform/stackscripts/index.md

 {{< note >}}
 If you would like to create a masked password input field, use the word 'password' anywhere in the UDF name.
+Note to define the environment variable in the script place a '#' line after the UDF tag line with `ENV_VARIABLE_NAME=`.
 {{< /note >}}

 There are also a set of Linode created environmental variables that can be used for API calls or other tasks from within the script.